yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 An additional constraint that is not expressed in CDDL but MUST be validated by the recipient is that all objects (e.g. `distinguishedName`) MUST NOT be empty when they are included, even when each separate property is optional.

-While the CSR template must follow the syntax defined here, neither the IdO nor the NDC are expected to validate it at run-time.

 ~~~
 {::include CSR-template/template-schema.cddl}
 ~~~